Relevance-guided Supervision for OpenQA with ColBERT

-For both $\mathbf{q}$ and $\mathbf{d}$, we apply a linear layer with no activation function on top of each representation to further reduce the dimensionality of the outputs, with the goal of decreasing query latency.
-These representations are then passed to an L2 layer that rescales all the vectors into unit length 1.

-Let $E_q$ (length $n$) and $E_d$ (length $m$) be the final vector sequences derived from $\mathbf{q}$ and $\mathbf{d}$ according to this full model.
-Then the \sys\ scoring mechanism is given as follows:
+Let $E_q$ (length $N$) and $E_d$ (length $m$) be the final vector sequences derived from $\mathbf{q}$ and $\mathbf{d}$.
+The \sys\ scoring mechanism is given as follows:

-In essence, for every query embedding, \sys{} computes its maximum-similarity (MaxSim) score over all passage embeddings, then sums all these scores.
-Intuitively, this mechanism is intended to ``softly'' match each query term in the passage and to quantify the strength of this match with a similarity score.
-Crucially, this sum of MaxSim computations easily scales to billions of tokens corresponding to many millions of passages.
-This allows \sys{} to retrieve passages directly from a massive corpus, not restricted by the limitations of a cheaper ``first-stage'' retrieval model (e.g., BM25 or even single-vector retrieval models).
+As illustrated in Figure~\ref{fig:ColBERT}, for every query embedding, \sys{} computes its maximum-similarity (MaxSim) score over all embeddings in the passage, then sums these scores.
+This mechanism ``softly'' matches each query term with a passage term, producing a similarity score.
+Crucially, this computation scales to billions of tokens corresponding to many millions of passages, permitting \sys{} to retrieve passages directly from a massive corpus, not restricted by the limitations of a ``first-stage'' retriever (e.g., BM25 or single-vector models).

-Overall, \sys{} strikes a balance between the scalability of single-vector retrieval models and the richness of BERT's query--document interaction (\secref{sec:background:OpenQA-retrieval}).
-Indeed, \citet{khattab2020colbert} show that, in IR applications \sys{}, can outperform single-vector retrieval and that, while \sys{}'s precision is comparable to that of BERT when re-ranking a closed set of passages, its scalability can greatly improve recall.
-In \secref{sec:eval-retriever}, we show that this combination of high precision and recall is essential for OpenQA.
+Overall, \sys{} balances the scalability of single-vector retrievers and the richness of BERT's query--document interaction (\secref{sec:background:OpenQA-retrieval}).
+For IR, \citet{khattab2020colbert} show that \sys{} outperforms a single-vector retriever and that, while \sys{}'s precision is comparable to that of BERT when re-ranking a closed set of passages (e.g., top-1000 passages retrieved by BM25), its scalability (allowing full-corpus retrieval) boosts recall.

 \sys{} is trained to give positive passages higher scores than negative passages.
-More specifically, it requires triples $\langle q, d^+, d^- \rangle$, where $q$ is a short textual query, $d^+$ is a positive passage, and $d^-$ is a negative passage.
-We score each of $d^+$ and $d^-$ according to Equation~\ref{eq:scorer} given $q$, and treat this as a binary classification task between both passages, optimizing the model parameters using a cross-entropy loss.
+More specifically, it requires triples $\langle q, d^+, d^- \rangle$, where $q$ is a short query, $d^+$ is a positive passage, and $d^-$ is a negative passage.
+We score each of $d^+$ and $d^-$ according to Equation~\ref{eq:scorer} given $q$, and treat this as a binary classification task, optimizing the model parameters using a cross-entropy loss.
 For generic IR applications, negative passages can be sampled uniformly from the top-$k$ (e.g., $k = 1000$) results for an existing IR system.
-Positive passages are more difficult to obtain; IR evaluations generally require \textit{labeled} positive passages.
-In this manner, \citet{khattab2020colbert} train and evaluate \sys{} on two IR datasets, namely, the MS MARCO Passage Ranking \cite{nguyen2016ms} and the TREC CAR \cite{dietz2017trec} search collections.
+Positive passages are more difficult to obtain; IR evaluations generally require \textit{labeled} positives as provided by datasets like MS MARCO Ranking \citep{nguyen2016ms}.